 sudo snap install lxd

-If you've looked through the production server chapters, this is very similiar to the production server init procedure.
+If you have looked through the production server chapters, this is nearly the same as the production server init procedure.

 sudo lxd init

-This will bring up a question and answer dialog that looks like the following.
+This will start a question and answer dialog.

 Here are the questions and our answers for the script, with a little explanation where warranted: